mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Articles/Map Content Gestures User Guide.md

 }
 ```

-- Note:  Every gesture handler can receive the ``MapContentGestureContext`` that provides additional information about the gesture, such as point and the geographical coordinate.
+- Note:  Every gesture handler can receive the ``InteractionContext`` that provides additional information about the gesture, such as point and the geographical coordinate.

 ## Clustered Annotations